wandersonwhcr/k8s-examples/rabbitmq/README.md

     --kustomize .
 ```

-Every RabbitMQ resource are defined in `resources` directory using Topology
+Every RabbitMQ resource is defined in `resources` directory using Topology
-Operator. `app-factorial-api` subdirectory defines user and permission to access
+Operator. `app-factorial-api` subdirectory contains user and permission to
-this broker from service and an exchange to receive messages from publisher.
+access this broker from service and an exchange to receive messages from
-`app-factorial-worker` subdirectory also defines a user and permission for
+publisher. `app-factorial-worker` subdirectory also defines a user and
-worker, a queue for messages, a binding to link the exchange and queue, and a
+permission for worker, a queue for messages, a binding to link the exchange and
-policy for queue.
+queue, and a policy for queue.

 ```mermaid
 flowchart LR